-As set forth above, Policy 107 prohibits Directors and employees from receiving gifts, fees, loans, or favors from those doing business with CVEA which obligates or induces Director employee compromise or to responsibilities to CVEA.
+As set forth above, Policy 107 prohibits Directors and employees from receiving gifts, fees, loans, or favors from those doing business with CVEA which obligates or induces the Director or employee to compromise their responsibilities to CVEA.
 (This does not include gifts of a nominal value or casual entertainment.)
 As expanded by this Code of Director Conduct, no Director or close relative shall solicit or accept gifts, entertainment, services, loans or other things of value (Gifts) where these would or might appear to improperly influence the Director in the performance of his or her duties on behalf of CVEA.
 Nor should any Director give Gifts to others where these might appear designed to improperly influence others in their relations with CVEA.